pimsmath/m2pi.ca/content/project/2025/ioto/index.md

   analysis](https://invention.si.edu/invention-stories/sports-analytics-moneyball)
   or related mathematical fields can be used to help construct these tools.
-The goal is to leverage public data from legislative bodies to reveal what in the legislative activity is deserving if attention from a policy point of view, either by connecting with a known policy ontology (such as the [comparative agendas codebook](https://www.comparativeagendas.net/pages/master-codebook)), or by surfacing issues that _should_ be connected to a known ontology.
+The goal is to leverage public data from legislative bodies to reveal what in the legislative activity is deserving of attention from a policy point of view, either by connecting with a known policy ontology (such as the [comparative agendas codebook](https://www.comparativeagendas.net/pages/master-codebook)), or by surfacing issues that _should_ be connected to a known ontology.